Topics covered by Family Peace Initiative curriculum include:

 JUDICIAL DISTRICTS: Eleventh, Fourteenth, and Thirty-First

-Batterers Intervention Program Services works closely within the legal process to include: Department of Corrections Parole Services, District Courts, Municipal Courts, County Attorney Diversion Programs as well as Child Protective Services.
+Batterers Intervention Program Services works closely within the legal process to include: Department of Corrections Parole Services, District Courts, Municipal Courts, Community Corrections, Court Services, County Attorney Diversion Programs as well as Child Protective Services.
 Private referrals outside the legal system are welcomed and encouraged.
 Victims safety is always the first and foremost priority of BIP Services.

 3320 SW Harrison